m1k3ga/spielplan-badminton/README.txt

 #  -  -  -  -  -  -  -  -  -  -  -  -  -  -  -  -  -  -  -  -
 === LOG ===
-20150510 Introduced pickPoints as basis for picking players and teams
+20150517 Added Unit test for CalculateGame
-         Assure that each team pairing is saved in the TeamPairingMatrix 20150509 TeamPairingMatrix as HashMap (concatenated ids as key)
+         pickTeamA now picks the two players of the team based on the pickPoints for each player (highest) 20150515 Added Mockito.
+Not yet used (implicit class instantiation) 20150510 Introduced pickPoints as basis for picking players and teams Assure that each team pairing is saved in the TeamPairingMatrix 20150509 TeamPairingMatrix as HashMap (concatenated ids as key)